Solar Age: Empowering Refugee Women through Solar Energy in Turkey

 The Imece association works with this particularly vulnerable group of people by enabling them to join a program called "Solar Age", which aims at promoting their economic empowerment.
 This program offers participants skills in solar engineering.
 The aim of the Solar Age project is to develop technical skills related to the construction and maintenance of solar-powered batteries.
 Launched in 2018 with the Syrian women's community in the Izmir region, the project has been redesigned to reach a group of women from ethnic minorities not covered by the large international organizations present in Turkey.
 The project presented thus aims to train displaced women living in the multicultural district of Basmane where the most disadvantaged populations are concentrated.

-25children in an educational program
+children in an educational program.

 The association